Unicef Rights Respecting School

 Rights Respecting at Kippax Ash Tree

-We are developing this approach to build upon our values-based learning, continue our positive cultural development at Ash Tree and create an even more harmonious and open atmosphere where everyone involved in the school will be respectful of each other and understand the responsibilities they have to one another and themselves.
+We are developing this approach to build upon our value-based learning, continue our positive cultural development and create an even more harmonious and open atmosphere, where everyone involved in the school will be respectful of each other and understand the responsibilities they have to one another and themselves.

 Children are healthier and happier